tanakamawere/personalwebsite/_posts/2023-10-29-by-whose-authority.md

 # 2. Let the information out there

 The other reason is that at this very young, juvenile age, I don't know a lot.
 But I might be one step ahead in a journey that someone else younger is on.
-So what I share and experience might help in some way
+So what I share and experience might help in some way.
+Very unlikely but I hope so.